ajkessel/ttspod/README.md

 You'll need to copy [dotenv](dotenv) to `.env` and edit the settings before the app will work.
 Minimal required settings include configuring your TTS speech and podcast URL.

-You'll also need somewhere to host your RSS feed and MP3 audio files if you want to subscribe and listen with a podcatcher.
-The application is set up to sync the podcast feed to a webserver over ssh.
+You'll also need somewhere to host your RSS feed and MP3 audio files if you want to subscribe and listen with a podcast client.
+The application is set up to sync the podcast feed to a web server over ssh.

 ## Usage
 ```